HopkinsIDD/serocovpop-households/README.md

 ## Code Notes

 In the `Stan/` directory are stan code for running a series of different models we compared in the analyses.
-Code that runs the stan models are in HHtrans_public.Rmd.
+Code that runs the stan models are in HHtrans_public.Rmd. _Note_ that generated data are saved using [git-lfs](https://www.atlassian.com/git/tutorials/git-lfs) so if you want them locally you need to use `git lfs pull`.

 The models are as follows:

 | file name |model number | description |